lgatto/RforProteomics/README.md

 proteomics, in particular by facilitating interoperability between their software.
-The [rbioc-sig-proteomics](https://groups.google.com/forum/#!forum/rbioc-sig-proteomics) group has tentatively been set up to provide an question and discussion forum for interested parties.
+The [rbioc-sig-proteomics](https://groups.google.com/forum/#!forum/rbioc-sig-proteomics) group has tentatively been set up to provide a forum for questions and discussion for interested parties.
 Do not hesitate to [get in touch](http://proteome.sysbiol.cam.ac.uk/lgatto/) for questions, comments or further suggestions.
 Note taking about plans/ideas/direction for R/Bioc and proteomics can be contributed to